spikeon/flynndev-api/ABOUT.md

 This is the project file for the website you are currently using.
+The frontend server is no longer active as it has been replaced by the Flynndev - React project.

 Please, take a look at the files and see how it runs!